UK Conservatives take battering in key local elections

 LONDON -- Britain’s Conservative Party endured big losses in early results from local elections being viewed as a test of support for Prime Minister Rishi Sunak ’s government as a national election approaches.
 The opposition Labour Party and Liberal Democrats made significant gains.

-While the bulk of results were due later, the Conservatives acknowledged it had already been “a disappointing night” as ballots were counted from Thursday’s voting.
+The Conservatives acknowledged it had already been “a disappointing night” as ballots were counted from Thursday’s voting.
+The bulk of results were due later Friday.

-But Conservative chairman Greg Hands argued that it had “not been a resounding result for Labour.”
+Labour leader Keir Starmer said “we are on course for a Labour majority at the next general election," though the scale of the party's surge wasn't yet clear.
 The left-of-center opposition party hopes the results will confirm its front-runner status for a general election that is due by the end of 2024.

-With about a quarter of results in, the Conservatives had lost more than 200 seats in elections for more than 8,000 seats on 230 local councils across England.
+With about a third of results in, the Conservatives had lost more than 250 seats in elections for more than 8,000 seats on 230 local councils across England.
 The right-of-center party lost control of several councils, including Medway in southeast England, which it had run for a quarter-century, and the naval city of Plymouth in the southwest.

-Labour gained control of at least three new councils, while the centrist Liberal Democrats grabbed control from the Conservatives in Windsor, an affluent town west of London that is the location of royal residence Windsor Castle.
+Labour gained about 150 seats and won control of at least three new councils, while the centrist Liberal Democrats grabbed control from the Conservatives in Windsor, an affluent town west of London that is the location of royal residence Windsor Castle.

-The party chose Sunak, a smooth former banker, to try to restore stability to the economy and the government.
+Truss was forced to resign after six weeks in office, becoming Britain's shortest-serving prime minister.
+The party chose Sunak, a former banker, to try to restore stability to the economy and the government.

 Sunak said Friday that “it’s always disappointing to lose hard-working Conservative councilors.”
 But he insisted that “in terms of the results, it’s still early.”